Anne Treisman: Early life and education

-Treisman received her BA in French Literature at Newnham College, Cambridge in 1954.
+Treisman received her BA in French Literature at Newnham College, Cambridge, in 1954.
 She received a first class BA with distinction, which earned her a scholarship that she used to obtain a second BA in psychology.
 During this extra year, Treisman studied under the supervision of Richard Gregory, who introduced her to various methods of exploring the mind through experiments in perception.
 While at Cambridge, she was active in the folk music scene.

 In 1957, Treisman attended Somerville College, Oxford, to work toward her DPhil under her advisor, Carolus Oldfield.
 Treisman conducted research on aphasia, but soon pursued interest in non-clinical populations.
 Treisman's research was guided by Donald Broadbent's book, Perception and Communication.

-Treisman completed her thesis, "Selective Attention and Speech Perception", in 1962.
+Treisman completed her thesis, "Attention and speech", in 1961.